Skip to content

 1. Automated conversion from XML to TethysL

-Unless a given some/mission.xml is pretty badly constructed, the xml2tethysl command should generate some/mission.xml.tl, in our example: Maintenance/DUSBL.xml.tl.
+Unless a given foo.xml file is pretty badly constructed, the command should generate foo.xml.tl.

 The .xml.tl file extension at this point simply indicates the TethysL version has been automatically generated from the .xml.
 We will be renaming this file to a simple .tl extension in a later step.